4gentP/Certificate_Authority_setup/README.md

 # Certificate_Authority_setup

+This report focuses on creating an independent root Certificate Authority (CA), eliminating the need for commercial CA involvement and financial transactions.
+Root CAs are pivotal in issuing digital certificates, certifying ownership of public keys.
+While commercial CAs like VeriSign dominate, this project enables us to become a self-reliant root CA. This empowers us to generate self-signed certificates for various purposes, without external CA dependence.
+Root CA certificates, unconditionally trusted and preloaded in software, play a crucial role in digital security.
+This initiative facilitates the creation of self-signed root CA certificates, enhancing our ability to issue certificates securely and independently.

  ![image](https://github.com/4gentP/Certificate_Authority_setup/assets/69531842/8b80f534-c37c-4b9d-8593-18984824b7c4)

 Initially opening PKILabServer.com, throws an error as the certificate for the webpage is not a trusted certificate under the existing CA embedded in Firefox.